 - Section C: Shorter Transactional Text (20 marks)

-3. Study Tips for Distinction
+Decksh’s Top Tips for Distinction

-Tip 1: The “Literature Essay”
+Tip 1: The “Literature Essay” Structure

 In Paper 2, you may have a choice to write a literature essay.
+Structure is everything here.

 Tip 2: Comprehension Skills

 - Mark Allocation: If a question is worth 2 marks, you usually need to make one point and explain it, or make two distinct points.
+Don’t write a single word answer for a 2-mark question.

 Tip 3: Editing Skills